How to Use the HDR Exposure Bracketing Planner

 High Dynamic Range (HDR) photography and cinematography allow you to capture detail in both the brightest highlights and the darkest shadows of a scene.
 Since cameras cannot always capture the full dynamic range of human vision in a single exposure, exposure bracketing is used: multiple shots are taken at different exposure levels and later blended together into one balanced image.

 The HDR Exposure Bracketing Planner takes the guesswork out of this process.
-By entering your base exposure settings, number of frames, and step size in stops, the calculator instantly builds a bracket set for you.
-It also shows the total EV span you’ll capture, the exact shutter/aperture/ISO values for each frame, and the total time needed to complete the sequence.
-For example, if you set a base exposure of 1/125s at f/8, ISO 100 with 5 frames at 1-stop intervals, the tool will suggest a sequence like: 1/2000s, 1/500s, 1/125s, 1/30s, and 1/8s — covering a wide tonal range.
+Enter your base exposure, frame count, and step size in stops, and the calculator instantly builds a bracket set — showing the exact shutter/aperture/ISO values for every frame, the total EV span you’ll capture, and the total time needed to complete the sequence.
+For example, a base exposure of 1/125s at f/8, ISO 100 with 5 frames at 1-stop intervals produces a sequence of 1/2000s, 1/500s, 1/125s, 1/30s, and 1/8s — covering a wide tonal range in one pass.

 This calculator is especially useful for: